-Most butchers will have a prime rib roast trimmed and if the bones are in, they will be cleaned.
+Most butchers will sell you a trimmed roast, and if the bones are in, they will be cleaned.

-If they aren’t, easy enough to run a filleting knife up and down the bone removing any leftover meat or membrane.
-This in no way affects the cook, it is more for presentation on the final product.
+If they aren’t, run a filleting knife up and down the bone removing any leftover meat or membrane.
+This in no way affects the cook, it is more for the presentation of the final product.

 Once the smoker is ready, you can place the prime rib roast in the smoker.

-Each separated rib eye will easily feed 2 to 3 adults with enough sides.
+Each separated rib eye will easily feed 2 to 3 adults, so long as you have enough sides.

 If you are cooking a boneless cut, then just slice it into your desired portion size.